myles-i/TrajectoryPlanning-Three-Link-Planar-Manipulator/README.md

 ./Calc_Trajectory input.txt output.txt

 ## Running the trajectory generator with plotting
-You can also run and plot c file and plot the results using the following python command.
+You can also run and plot c file and plot the results using the following python command.  assumes the executable has already been created with name "Calc_Trajectory".
 The python file can be edited to plot different trajectories:

 python plot_trajectory.py